Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 2. **Enforce Branch Protection:** For master/main branches, protected branch rules MUST be enforced.

-3. **Perform Peer Reviews:** For applications with *risk class >= [HIGH]*, all commits to protected branches MUST be reviewed by a second developer of the responsible team (e.g. via pull/merge request approvals) for security aspects.
+3. **Perform Peer Reviews:** For applications and services with *risk class >= [HIGH]*, all commits to protected branches MUST be reviewed by a second developer of the responsible team (e.g. via pull/merge request approvals) for security aspects.

 4. **Signed Commits:** Business critical applications SHOULD use signed commmits for protected branches.[^6]